Fueling Students for Academic Success

-It is the vision of the Food and Nutrition Services Department to provide the opportunity for all students to meet their daily nutritional needs for meals consumed at school.
+The Food and Nutrition Services Department supports academic achievement by providing students with nutritious meals and exceptional customer service.
+We know that students are able to learn better when they have access to nutritious meals!It is the vision of the Food and Nutrition Services Department to provide the opportunity for all students to meet their daily nutritional needs for meals consumed at school.
 We provide healthy food choices that support the district’s wellness policy.

 There is no charge for free and reduced-price breakfast and lunch.
 A second full breakfast or lunch for a student is the same price as an adult breakfast and lunch.
 Only individual meal pricing is listed for an adult breakfast and lunch (weekly, monthly and yearly pricing is not available).
-Milk is included with all meals, but for additional cartons of milk or if purchased separately, it is an Ala Carte charge of 40 cents each for all eligibility levels.
+Milk is included with all meals, but for additional cartons of milk or if purchased separately, it is an Ala Carte charge of $0.40 each for all eligibility levels.

 For questions about your student’s meal account or balance information, please contact the food and nutrition services manager at your student’s school.